kilna/gnu-on/README.md

 ```
 $ gnu bashrc
 $ gnu zshrc
-$ gnu kshrc
-$ gnu profile     # Note: only tested with the above shells
 ```

 Fire up a new shell session (or run `eval "$(gnu on)"` yourself) and check: